humangeo/aglio-docker/README.md

 > NOTE: The *docker-maven-plugin* plugin assumes that you have Docker installed and running on your host.

-There is a Maven project in `examples/hello` that demonstrates using the *docker-maven-plugin* to generate HTML docs with Aglio.
+There is a Maven project in the `example` directory that demonstrates using the *docker-maven-plugin* to generate HTML docs with Aglio.